 New and continuing students are encouraged to seek academic advisement in planning their education.
 Initial advisement for new students is available through the Student Services Office.
 Once enrolled, the Registrar assigns a faculty mentor/advisor to each new student based on his or her enrolled program and sometimes on the delivery mode; some assignments overlap.
 Currently, these are the assignments:

 Dr. Bruce Baker M.Div. and Th.M. students

-Dr. Joe Wall Th.M. students
+Dr. Joe Wall

-Dr. Al Letting MABS students
+Dr. Al Letting

-Dean Haywood Certificate students
+Dean Haywood

-Dr. JB Hixson Online only students
+Dr. JB Hixson